josmanperez/realm-schema/README.md

 ## Description

-This project facilitates the creation of dummies/random data based on an Atlas App Services schema.
+This project facilitates the creation of dummy data based on an Atlas App Services schema.

 The idea is that with a `json` file that defines an [App Services schema](https://www.mongodb.com/docs/atlas/app-services/schemas/), random data can be created to simulate example documents in a given collection.